The first response to a pandemic is fear.

-I bounced the strings of a quartet of acoustic stringed instruments against a bookshelf.
+I bounced the strings of three guitars and one baglama against a bookshelf.
 Three sets of microphones simultaneously captured the sounds of the bouncing strings.
 I edited the source recordings into motifs - mostly as wave-shaped envelopes - by layering the recordings, and then processed these motifs through effects.

 The structure is in three movements introduced, separated, and concluded by four "ludes" - a prelude, two interludes, and a postlude - made up of waves of bounces.
 The movements express themes in mono and stereo variations in fugal exploration.
 Movements 1 and 2 follow similar layerings of textures; Movement 3 starts with a raw guitar phrase which it repeats with varying textures.